 Book Review: Maurice White Bares All in My Life With Earth, Wind & Fire

 You’d be hard pressed to find a music lover who won’t say that Earth, Wind & Fire is one of the greatest bands of all time.
-Better yet, they might even break out in song on the spot, singing a few of the bands hits—“After The Love is Gone”, “Reasons” or, “You Can’t Hide Love” just to name a few.
+Better yet, a huge fans like us, might even break out in song on the spot, singing a few of the bands hits—“After The Love is Gone,” “Reasons” or, “You Can’t Hide Love” just to name a few.

 Known as having been the first African American band to sell out Madison Square Garden, stage performances by seven-time Grammy Award winning Earth, Wind & Fire are spectacular, legendary and simply, FIRE!

 In the memoir titled, “My Life With Earth, Wind & Fire” (Amistad/Harper Collins) co- authored by Herb Powell and founder of the group the legendary Maurice White, you will find throughout the 363 pages of the book, where an intensely private White, bares his soul.

 Sadly, as the book was being prepared for publishing, Maurice White, died peacefully in his sleep on February 4, 2016 at the age of 74.

 Deeply personal and revealing, the book starts out telling the story of how as a toddler Maurice, was left by his seventeen-year old birth mother Edna, who he refers to as “Mother Dear” to live in Memphis, with a family friend, a grandmother figure who he refers to as “Mama.”
 White writes, “Mother Dear” explained to me that she didn’t know where she was going but, she had to leave Memphis for a better life and didn’t want me raised by babysitters.”